hathibelagal-dev/instantpolyglot/docs/eng/Vietnamese.md

 ### Questions

-Yes/no questions can be formed by adding the particle "không" at the end of a statement:
+Yes/no questions can be formed by adding the particle “không” at the end of a statement:
 - **Bạn ăn cơm không?** ('Do you eat rice?')

-Alternative questions use "hay" (or) between options:
+Alternative questions use “hay” (or) between options:
 - **Bạn uống cà phê hay trà?** ('Do you drink coffee or tea?')

 Wh-questions use question words, which typically appear in the same position as the answer would: